-Analysing sources by asking 'who', 'what 'why' questions will help you identify the or purpose of the sources.
+Analysing sources by asking 'who', 'what', 'when' and 'why' questions will help you identify the origin and purpose of the sources.
 For example:

-- Who wrote, produced or made the source - Is the creator's personal perspective ob source? - Is the creator a member of a particular religion or organisation? - What type of source is it? - Was the source created at the time of afterwards? - When was the source written, produced o - How old is the source? - Is it an eyewitness account or is it writ someone at a later date? - Is the source complete? - Why was it written or produced? - Was it designed to entertain, persuade point of view? - Does the creator have anything to gain from the source?
+- Who wrote, produced or made the source? - Is the creator's personal perspective obvious in the source? - Is the creator a member of a particular group, religion or organisation? - What type of source is it? - Was the source created at the time of the event or afterwards? - When was the source written, produced or made? - How old is the source? - Is it an eyewitness account or is it written by someone at a later date? - Is the source complete?